kinvl/UILabelBetterGlow/README.md

 ## Installation

+- Simply drag and drop the `UILabelBetterGlow.swift` file to your project

+or

-UILabelBetterGlow is available through [CocoaPods](https://cocoapods.org).
+- UILabelBetterGlow is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby